This post may contain affiliate links; see site footer for more details.

 What “hard” thing will you do this week?

 I want to know.
-Make a vow with yourself to do it already.
+Take this Monday motivation and make a vow with yourself to do it already.
 Take that first step, and do the hard thing.
 For accountability, drop it in a comment below and support your fellow bosses in this community.
 “Hard” is what you determine it to be, so let’s re-write the word together and uplevel this week, mkay?
 Mkay.

 P.S.
 Just because something never happens doesn’t mean it can’t.
 Lilly Pulitzer never goes on sale, but today, that changes.
 Shop the After Party Sale (where I scored my gorgeous bridal shower dress this time last year!), and save $$$ on your fave Lilly prints and patterns!
 Click on the cute button below to shopshopshop.
 (Because shopping is ALWAYS good Monday motivation amiright??? 😉 )